jimz011/homekit-infused/README.md

 - Started to use anchors to make setup lighter
 - And many more little details

-### TO DO (*updated: 25/05/2019)
+### TO DO (*updated: 12/06/2019) *Some categories have a work completed sign, expect this to be uploaded soon!
-- Global theming (which will lighten the setup) and the ability to have themes change dynamically.
-This will include a day and night theme
+- Global theming to have the ability to have themes change dynamically, in automations and per user.
+This will include a day and night theme ###in Progress
-- Cleaning up
+- Cleaning up and converting card-modder to card-mod and useful-markdown-card to markdown-mod ###Currently in progress
-- Scenes (continue the testing of my automations and where needed change)
+- Scenes (continue the testing of my automations and where needed change) ###Postponed for later evaluation
-- Birthdays
+- Birthdays ###Work Completed
-- Xiaomi Roborock s55 Vacuum
+- Xiaomi Roborock s55 Vacuum ###Work Completed
-- Xiaomi Plantsensor Cards
+- Xiaomi Plantsensor Cards ###Waiting for Sensors to Arrive
-- Energy Consumption Graphs
+- Energy Consumption Graphs ###Postponed to a future release
-- Correct spacing for larger phone screens
+- Correct spacing for larger phone screens ###Work Completed
-- Other graphs related to servers/computers etc.
+- Other graphs related to servers/computers etc. ###Postponed to a future release
-- Rework climate view to accomodate more information
+- Rework climate view to accomodate more information ###in Progress
-- And many more, which I can't think of at the moment
+- And many more, which I can't think of at the moment ###Always in Progress

 ### Questions?